scharlau/shopping_exercise_django/README.md

         xattr -d com.apple.quarantine <name-of-executable>

 as found and detailed at https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de

+#### Using Behave
+You can run behave with the command

+        behave

+Which will launch the tests in the features folder.
+Configure behave in the environment.py file, and put your given, when, then statement scenarios into feature files.
+Each of those will map to a file in the 'steps' directory, where you put the implementation details for the test.

 ## Changing the database
 In order to add authentication based on the built-in User model of DJango, the database needed to be migrated, and as it's using sqlite3, it got in a tangle, This includes steps on how to reset migrations using scenario 1 at https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html along with documentation on the manage.py commands.
 You can avoid this by setting up your application using the User model from the beginning as set our below.